OBJECTIVE

 • Insurance

-• Central administrative overheads* (not exceeding 5% of the budgeted expenditure)
+• Central administrative overheads*

 * Charges levied by a party (e.g. parent company) for provision of central support / administrative services (e.g. management fees)